D3XX3R/starred/README.md

 - [jnordberg/tortoise-tts](https://github.com/jnordberg/tortoise-tts) – A multi-voice TTS system trained with an emphasis on quality
 - [joaovitoriasilva/endurain](https://github.com/joaovitoriasilva/endurain) – Endurain is a self-hosted fitness tracking service designed to give users full control over their data and hosting environment
 - [justinjohn0306/Audio-Splitter](https://github.com/justinjohn0306/Audio-Splitter) – Audio Splitter provides a user-friendly solution for splitting audio files based on silence detection.
+- [jvoisin/mat2](https://github.com/jvoisin/mat2) –   mat2 is a metadata removal tool, supporting a wide range of commonly used file formats, written in python3: at its core, it's a library, used by an eponymous command-line interface, as well as several file manager extensions.
 - [lingfo/lingfo](https://github.com/lingfo/lingfo) – Foreign function interface for any language
 - [lutris/lutris](https://github.com/lutris/lutris) – Lutris desktop client
 - [lzhoang2801/Hardware-Sniffer](https://github.com/lzhoang2801/Hardware-Sniffer) – A Python script for gathering comprehensive hardware details from a computer